sonic-net/SONiC/doc/vlan/SONiC_VLAN_trunk_all_except_none_HLD.md

 #### 3.3.2.2 Show Commands
 #### 3.3.2.2.1 show running-config
-Show running-config <interface> will be enhanced to display all VLAN IDs("existing and non-existing") allowed on trunk or access port.
-Currently show output displays only existing VLANs allowed on given interface.
+Show running-config <interface> will be enhanced to display all tagged & untagged VLAN IDs("existing and non-existing") configured on port.

 Here is the sample "show running-config" output for the interface:
 <br>"switchport trunk allowed Vlan all" was executed on Ethernet 4